Machine Learning Approach to Guess Passwords via Microphones

-The idea is to record a Discord call when the target starts entering the sensitive data.
+The idea is to record a Discord call when the target starts entering sensitive data and then recovering the sensitive data from the captured recording.

 The only changeable variables that are easy to determine are keyboard type, microphone type, how far the microphone is from the keyboard, and finally, the possible languages the target might use.
 To get the correct variables and train our classifier, we basically need the exact model of the laptop used by the target.
 By knowing the model, we can replicate the same environment and train the classifier.
 It’s easier if the target is using the laptop’s microphone since the distance between the keyboard and the microphone never changes.
 After determining the laptop’s model, we can generate as much data as we can to feed the classifier.